 This guide is designed to help you understand and implement an external interface to the Cisco IOS Gatekeeper using the Cisco Gatekeeper Transaction Message Protocol (GKTMP) and application programming interface (API).

 Audience

-The audience of the document is application programmers who want to develop an application that interfaces with the Cisco IOS Gatekeeper.
+This guide is intended for application programmers who want to develop an application that interfaces with the Cisco IOS Gatekeeper.

 Document Organization